 We live in a digital world.
 Gone are the days of taking rolls of film to the photo store to get developed then storing them in photo album binders stashed away on some obscure basement shelf.
-We are taking many more photos than we used to, mostly because we can, and because it’s really, really convenient.
+We are taking many more photos than we used to, mostly because we now always have a camera with us, and because it’s really, really easy.

 But then we leave them on our phones, on our digital cameras, on our computers.
-And we are playing roulette with them, hoping that hard drives won’t fail and phones won’t get lost or dropped in the swimming pool.
+We are playing roulette with them, hoping that hard drives won’t fail and phones won’t get lost or dropped in the swimming pool.

 In addition to these precious memories, most of our important documents are on the computer.
 Or at least easy to access copies are on the computer.